Parasite (2019 film): Filming

-The Parks' house

 The house was constructed on a set and everything above the first floor was added in post-production.

 The Parks' house was a specially constructed set.
 The ground floor and the garden were constructed on an empty outdoor lot, while the basement and first floor were constructed on set.
 "We built the main floor of the house in a backlot and for the second floor it was all green screen outside", explained editor Yang Jin-mo.
 "When we shot toward the outside from inside, everything beyond the garden was all VFX."
 As part of the scripting, Bong also designed the home's basic layout.
 "It's like its own universe inside this film.
 Each character and each team has spaces that they take over, that they can infiltrate, and also secret spaces that they don't know."
 A fictional architect, Namgoong Hyeonja, was created as the home's designer and previous owner, and production designer Lee Ha-jun considered the house's form and function based on how Namgoong would design it.
 It was designed and constructed to be not only beautiful but "a stage that served the precise needs of his camera, compositions, and characters, while embodying his film's rich themes".

-Lee said, "Since Mr Park's house is built by an architect in the story, it wasn't easy finding the right approach to designing the house...I'm not an architect, and I think there's a difference in how an architect envisions a space and how a production designer does.
+Lee said, Since Mr Park's house is built by an architect in the story, it wasn't easy finding the right approach to designing the house...I'm not an architect, and I think there's a difference in how an architect envisions a space and how a production designer does.
 We prioritize blocking and camera angles while architects build spaces for people to actually live in and thus design around people.
-So I think the approach is very different."
+So I think the approach is very different.
 For example, Ha-jun established that Namgoong would have used the first floor's living room to appreciate the garden, so it was built with a single wide window and only spartan seating options for this function.
 Some of the interior artwork in the house sets were by South Korean artist Seung-mo Park, including existing artwork of hers and some created for the film.
 The team designed the home and interiors to make the set amenable for filming at the 2.35:1 aspect ratio, favouring wide and deep rooms rather than height.

 Lee said the sun was an important factor when building the outdoor set.
 "The sun's direction was a crucial point of consideration while we were searching for outdoor lots", he said.
 "We had to remember the sun's position during our desired time frame and determine the positions and sizes of the windows accordingly.
 In terms of practical lighting, the DP [Hong Kyung-pyo] had specific requests regarding the color.
 He wanted sophisticated indirect lighting and the warmth from tungsten light sources.
 Before building the set, the DP and I visited the lot several times to check the sun's movement each time, and we decided on the set's location together".